 Since then it has grown out of several properties until the present building in Coton Hill was bought in 1985.
 There is at present a membership of about fifty and many regular attenders.
 Until recently there has been a children’s class but this only occurs when requested these days.

 During the Covid 19 pandemic we stopped meeting in the Meeting House.
-We are meeting online using Zoom and asking other friends to ‘hold us in the light’.
+We are meeting online using Zoom, asking other friends to ‘hold us in the light’.
 Groups of no more than six meet on fine Sundays in the Meeting House garden, by arrangement.

 The Early Days: Swarthmoor Hall